OSU completed and equipped a new library (now the Guin Library) at the Hatfield Marine Science Center in Newport.

 OSU hosted the NCAA Women's Gymnastics National Championships in Gill Coliseum.

-Dr. Sam Stern, College of Education, appointed to an endowed chair in Japan.
-Dr. Stern is the first American to be appointed to an endowed chair in Japan.
+Dr. Sam Stern, College of Education, became the first American appointed to an endowed chair in Japan.

 The nation's largest indoor rock-climbing facility opened beneath Parker Stadium.

 Sheep Research Facility and Valley Football Center opened.

 Population in Corvallis: 44,757; in Benton County: 70,811; in Oregon: 2,842,321.

 As a result of Ballot Measure 5, approved by Oregon voters in November 1990, state general fund assistance was reduced by $12.5 million.
 Colleges of Education and Home Economics were merged and several departments were targeted for closure, including Journalism, Religious Studies, and General Science.

 First TQM "Teamwork" Fair held on April 23.

 New Child Care Center opened on September 30.